ping/pylibby/README.md

   -odm                  Download the ODM instead of directly downloading mp3's for 'audiobook-mp3'.
   -si, --save-info      Save information about downloaded book.
   -i id, --info id      Print media info (JSON).
+  -a path, --archive path
-  -j, --json            Output verbose JSON instead of tables.
+                        Path to archive file.
+The archive keeps track of what is already downloaded.
+Defaults to archive.json -j, --json            Output verbose JSON instead of tables.
   -e, --embed-metadata  Embeds metadata in MP3 files, including chapter markers.
   -opf, --create-opf    Create an OPF file with metadata when downloading a book.